joovnaz/Floomeen/README.md

 ### From POCO class to Fellow

-The POCO class used to store customer order data, now is ready to be used by Floomeen, by adding two attributes:
+Adding two attributes to the POCO class (used to store customer order data) allow Floomeen to map its internal state:

 ```
 public class CustomerOrder : IFellow